elastic/apm-contrib/kibana/readme.md

-## APM UI Dashboards and Visualizations
+## APM Dashboards and Visualizations

 A Kibana dashboard displays a collection of visualizations and searches.
 This is a collection of dashboards, visualizations, and searches that you can use to organize and view your Elastic APM data.